 In December, NCS transitioned from a not-for-profit Community Interest Company to a Royal Charter body, achieving security as a national institution.
 Again, nearly 100,000 young people took part this year and almost half a million since the first programme was launched.

 With our new status as a Royal Charter body, NCS continues to grow and gain support.
-Our aim is to build a celebrated rite of passage that will serve and inspire the young people of this country for generations to come.
+Following the launch of NCS 2.0 our aim is to build a celebrated rite of passage that will serve and inspire the young people of this country for generations to come.